-In this section we begin by providing background on the process of choosing a general practitioner (GP) in England, include details on the website at the heart of our analysis.
+In this section we begin by providing background on the process of choosing a general practitioner (GP) in England, including details on the government website providing information about GPs.
 We then outline the data used in our analyses and provide descriptive evidence on the existence of disparities in GP Practice quality by income.